-Building signs may be illuminated either internally or externally.
+Building signs may only be externally illuminated.
 No sign may be illuminated except during operating hours of the use with which it is associated.

 2. Wall Signs

 A wall sign is an on-premises sign attached flat to or mounted away from but parallel to the building wall, projecting no more than six inches from the building wall.